 Fluconazole was relabeled in February 2024 to include PK dosing and safety data in preterm neonates.
 Access fluconazole study description and details.

-Based on BPCA research, two additional studies have been submitted to the FDA for label change consideration and are currently pending final review: metronidazole for dosing in newborns; and oxycodone for dosing in lactation.
+Based on BPCA research, one additional study has been submitted to the FDA for label change consideration and is currently pending final review: metronidazole for dosing in newborns.